vincentsels/ecorendum/src/assets/md/en/info.md

 ## Calculations

 Currently, straightforward formulas are used to calculate the effect of measures on each of the targets: the estimted CO2-equivalent emissions saved, energy saved, and new renewable power generation added for each selected measure/variant are added up.
 Same for the cost and broader imapct.
-Currently, diminishing returns, overlap between measures, mutually exclusive measures, or the timing at which or a degree in which a measure takes effect, are not taken into account.
+Diminishing returns, overlap between measures, mutually exclusive measures, or the timing at which or a degree in which a measure takes effect, are currently not taken into account.

 # What should the real version do more?

 The real version of this tool should include at least the following:

 - Allow citizens to authenticate and submit their preferred set of measures;
-- Allow citizens, to crowd-source details about the measures, discuss them, and collaboratively propose new measures;
+- Allow citizens to crowd-source details about the measures, discuss them, and collaboratively propose new measures;
 - Support each of the Belgian regions; with their correct targets, measures, sets of measures, and political party stances;
 - More measure sets, by e.g. think tanks and universities, reviewed by a carefully selected independent board; and ultimately a set of measures selected by every political party;
 - Additional explicit (ecological) targets, presumably nitrogen disposition;
 - Minimum and maximum measure impact, to express degree of uncertainty;
+- A more realistic model to aggregate impacts;
 - More properties for each of the measures and the ability to filter;
 - A thorough tutorial, guiding everyone through the features of the tool;
 - Much more and better help tooltips/dialogs;